PaulusBilly/cs50x/README.md

 -   **Problem Descriptions:** (Where applicable, links or brief descriptions of the problem)
 -   **Solution Code:** My C source code files (`.c`) for each problem.
 -   **Compiled Binaries:** Executable files generated after compiling my solutions.
--   **Thought Process/Notes:** (Potentially in separate `.md` files or comments within the code) - detailing my approach, challenges faced, and how I arrived at the solution.

 ## Contents